Sulawesi Coffee (and why you need to be drinking it)

 Where to Buy (LEGITIMATE) Sulawesi Beans

 With the industry in Sulawesi so much less organized than other coffee giants, it can take a little bit of research to hone in on the perfect bean supplier.
+We've created a list of amazing from every region here.

-Of course, we’ve tried to shorten the workload for you.
+But if you are after Sulawesi beans we’ve tried to shorten the workload for you.
 Here are some of our top online suggestions for where to pick up a bag of beans.

 #1 - Volcanica Coffee